 Advanced online registration is required for the European Championships!

-Once registration is open (by January 2020), it can be done here on the main IHBB European Championships registration page.
+It can be done here on the main IHBB European Championships registration page.

 3. What is the deadline for registration?

-May 20, 2020.
+Mid-May 2025.
 Students may be allowed to register on a space-available basis up to the date of the European Championships, but they should not assume this will be possible.

 4. What does it cost?